lnemsick-simp/pupmod-simp-libkv/Design.md

 * `type` must be unique across all backend plugins, including those provided by other modules.
 * `id` must be unique for a each distinct configuration for a `type`
+* Other keys for configuration specific to the backend may also be present.

 #### Default Backend Selection

    * When absent, a backend configuration named `default` must exist in `backends`.

-# Each function has an optional backend_options Hash parameter that will be
+# Each function has an optional options Hash parameter that will be
 deep merged with this Hash.
 # *  If the merged Hash contains the key 'backend', it will specify which
 #    backend to use in the 'backends' sub-Hash below.